utsav0/daily-dev-tips/src/pages/posts/software-design-principles-dry.md

   - developer
 ---

-Today we'll be exploring a design principle called `DRY` it stands for `Don't Repeat Yourself`.
+Today we'll be exploring a design principle called `DRY` which stands for `Don't Repeat Yourself`.
 Of course, a pretty obvious one, meaning you shouldn't type code more than once.

 The principle states: "Every piece of logic must have a single unambiguous representation within a system".